7RU7H/Archive/Tools/C2/Metasploit/Metasploit.md

 ## Metasploit Post Exploitation

 Metasploit has post-exploitation features and MSF modules that take an active sessions as an argument.
 These features are best examplified with the various [[Meterpreter-Commands]], although a important feature is `migrate $PSID`-ing to different more stable and more privileged processes in memory.
 With the `load` command in a Meterpreter one load various modules such as `powershell` and then `powershell_execute`, see [[Useful_Powershell]] for help with basic powershell.
-Similar `load kiwi` will load [[Mimikatz]].
+Similar `load kiwi` will load [[Mimikatz-Cheatsheet]].
 For [[Pivoting-and-Proxying-with-Metasploit]], it different for different version of Metasploit.

 ## Further Automation
 We can pass a .rc file that automates the entire process in similar way as recent versions of [[Recon-ng]].